 - Visit the National Theatre of Costa Rica: The theatre is located in the center of San Jose and hosts high quality artistic performances several times a week and is a large tourist attraction.
 If you have time, performances by the National Symphonic Orchestra (NSO) would be a great thing to check out as they include CostaRican and other such international composers.

-- Visit Museo Nacional de Costa Rica: Located in the capital of San Jose, it contains Costa Rica’s geological, colonial, archaeological, religious, and modern history.
+- Visit Museo Nacional de Costa Rica: Located in the capital of costa rica, San Jose, contains Costa Rica’s geological, colonial, archaeological, religious, and modern history.
 The Museum is noted for its pre-Columbian staples and the gold room “Sala de Oro” which has collection of 18th Century furniture and designed to emulate actual living quarters in the 18th century.

 Check out www.visitcostarica.com for more information and ideas on places to visit.